 Editing Users

-Click on any user row to edit their details:
+Click on any user row to edit their details:- Update profile information

 - Change assigned role